 To avoid the pitfalls of the monorepo approach, you need to have strong engineering discipline and support your engineers with great tooling.
 This is consistent with what I hear from Google and Twitter engineers:

-Another important question to ask is “If monorepos present such organizational challenges at scale, why did these companies start with it in the first place?”
+Another important question to ask is, “If monorepos present such organizational challenges at scale, why did these companies start with it in the first place?”

 The simple answer is that, the monorepo approach is very productive when you are a small team.
 It removes a lot of the boilerplate and plumbing involved with setting up new repos.
 Since the number of people involved is small, there is very little coherence penalty.
 It’s therefore great for small teams to get started and allows them to move quickly.
-As these companies (Google, Twitter, etc.) all went through a period of rapid growth, it was simply infeasible to split the monorepo at that point.
+As these companies (Google, Twitter, etc.) all went through a period of rapid growth, it was simply unfeasible to split the monorepo at that point.

 Engineers who have gone through this journey have told me that, the cost of maintaining a monorepo follows an exponential curve.
 The cost starts to quickly outweigh its benefits after the organization grows to around 100-150 people.